Hong Kong studies

-Hong Kong studies or Hongkongology (Traditional Chinese: 香港學) is a sub-field of East Asian studies involved in social sciences and humanities research on Hong Kong.
+Hong Kong studies or Hongkongology is a sub-field of East Asian studies involved in social sciences and humanities research on Hong Kong.
 It incorporates fields such as the study of Hong Kong language, society, culture, creative industries, economy, politics, history and environment.

 Academic discipline

 In Hong Kong, the School of Modern Languages and Cultures, University of Hong Kong awards undergraduate level Bachelor of Arts honours degree in Hong Kong Studies.
 There is another university in Hong Kong which has established academy for the studies.
 The Academy of Hong Kong Studies, Education University of Hong Kong is an academy established in July 2015 to foster Hong Kong Studies within the regional universities.
 The Department of Social Sciences of the same university awards Bachelor of Social Sciences (Honours) in Global and Hong Kong Studies, and Master of Social Sciences in Global Hong Kong Studies.

 Besides, Hong Kong Studies Initiative (HKSI) at the University of British Columbia also contributes in promoting the teaching and research of Hong Kong Studies.

+National Sun Yat-Sen University has established the Taiwan-Hong Kong International Studies Center.